 You can choose to stay in Dubrovnik Old Town or the surrounding area.

 Nick says: We stayed in a cute AirBnB in the old town of Dubrovnik on Prijeko.
-It’s secret charm was that the bedrooms overlooked a side street so it was actually very quiet.
+Its secret charm was that the bedrooms overlooked a side street so it was actually very quiet.
 You can’t beat staying within the city walls for atmosphere and convenience.
 But, we did visit Dubrovnik in June and so we can’t vouch for the experience during the busiest months of July and August.
-Cruise ships dock regularly so the town was quietest and nicest in the early mornings and evenings.
-If you’re actually staying in the old town you do get the chance to enjoy it when the crowds have dispersed.”

 Where to stay in Dubrovnik Old Town